ckvsoft/SEUSS/README.md

 These can also be found in the Settings description.
-For those who prefer to work in a config file, there is config.toml
+For those who prefer to work in a config file, there is config.json

 # Settings
 ## General